act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 ## Expectation 1

-After [user completion](#completed-input-field) of the target element or triggering the submission of the form, if the target element does not meet the instructions provided for it, a message is presented to the user.
+After [user completion](#completed-input-field) of the target element or triggering the submission of the form, if the target element belongs to one, a message is presented to the user for each [input error](https://www.w3.org/TR/WCAG21/#dfn-input-error) that has been [automatically detected](#automatic-error-detection).

-Note: Instructions for an [input element](https://www.w3.org/TR/html52/sec-forms.html#the-input-element) include information that is required by the Web page, the data format and possible values.
-The instructions can be presented to the user in several ways, including:

-- Text content placed visually in the vicinity of the [input element](https://www.w3.org/TR/html52/sec-forms.html#the-input-element)
-- The accessible description of the [input element](https://www.w3.org/TR/html52/sec-forms.html#the-input-element)
-- A tooltip displayed when the [input element](https://www.w3.org/TR/html52/sec-forms.html#the-input-element) is [focused](#focusable)
-- Text content accessible through an help button or similar

 ## Expectation 2

-The content of the message is [visible](#visible) and [included in the accessibility tree](included-in-the-accessibility-tree), and identifies the [input error](https://www.w3.org/TR/WCAG21/#dfn-input-error).
+The content of the message is [visible](#visible), [included in the accessibility tree](#included-in-the-accessibility-tree), and identifies the [input error](https://www.w3.org/TR/WCAG21/#dfn-input-error).

+**Note**: Information to identify an input error must include the element or elements in which the error occurred and to assist the user in understanding what was the cause of the error.

 ## Assumptions